segmentio/segment-docs/src/_includes/content/integration-foot.md

 ## Settings

-Segment lets you change these destination settings via your Segment dashboard without having to touch any code.
+Segment lets you change these destination settings from your Segment dashboard without having to touch any code.

 {% for item in currentIntegration.settings %}
   {% unless item.deprecated == true %}